thibaut-neoledge/azure-docs.fr-fr/articles/iot-suite/iot-suite-dynamic-telemetry.md

     rpm += generateRandomIncrement();
     ```

-4. Ajoutez la nouvelle valeur rpm pour la charge utile JSON que l’appareil envoie vers IoT Hub :
+4. Add the new rpm value to the JSON payload the device sends to IoT Hub:

     ```
     var data = JSON.stringify({